 The Contemporary style, by its very definition, is current and therefore is an ever evolving palette that echoes prevalent trends and tastes at any given time.
 As such it is tricky to characterize this style as a set of given ideas, intentions or traits; however, as a design style it diverges from the modernist aesthetic by a presenting a more balanced and rounded approach to interior design.

-With the mid-century modern style being in favor at the moment, Contemporary interiors currently borrow heavily from it; however these elements, colors and lines are laid out in gentler compositions that make as much room for visual indulgence as functional efficiency.
+With the Mid-century modern style being in favor at the moment, contemporary interiors currently borrow heavily from it; however these elements, colors and lines are laid out in gentler compositions that make as much room for visual indulgence as functional efficiency.
 Neither cold nor too formal, these are warm, cozy spaces that are a lot more fluid and instinctive in their making.

-#7 Urban style interior design
+#7 Urban style

 Urban apartment by Studio AUTORI Designs

-Leaning towards industrial sensibilities, the urban style elaborates on structural features, industrial components and exposed ducting, much like its mentor.
+Leaning towards industrial sensibilities, the Urban style elaborates on structural features, industrial components and exposed ducting, much like its mentor.
 However these elements are combined in clear open spaces, which float in light colors and clean finishes that add a touch of feminine elegance to the proceedings.
 In fact the urban interior usually comes with a hefty dose of artistic indulgence, often turning to the unexpected for answers.

-#8 Traditional / Classic
+#8 Traditional / Classic style